 The Board policy is to remunerate Non-executive Directors at market rates for comparable companies for time, commitment and responsibilities.
-The Company has not established a Remuneration Committee.
-The Board of Directors of the Company is responsible for determining and reviewing compensation arrangements for directors and executive team.
-The Board of Directors determines payments to the Non-executive Directors and reviews their remuneration annually, based on market practice, duties and accountability.
+The Company has established a Remuneration Committee during the year.
+The Remuneration Committee is responsible for determining and reviewing compensation arrangements for directors and executive team.
+The Board of Directors, following a recommendation from the remuneration Committee, determines payments to the Non-executive Directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice is sought when required.
 Any changes to the maximum aggregate amount of fees that can be paid to Non-executive Directors is subject to approval by shareholders at an Annual General Meeting.
 The latest determination was at a General Meeting prior to the Company's listing on ASX, held on 5 August 2006 when shareholders approved an aggregate remuneration of \$200,000 per year.
 Fees for Non-executive Directors are not linked to performance of the consolidated entity.
+Non-executive directors Tom Murrell and Andrew Cunningham were paid a non-executive director fee of \$25,000 p.a. each plus a consulting fee at an hourly rate.